 At the conclusion of the three-day grantmaking committee retreat, the committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
 The Board of Directors, as the fiduciary authority, will make the final funding decisions based on the committee recommendations.

 Additional Questions about the Grantmaking Committee

 - Who is eligible to serve on the grantmaking committee?
 All committee members will be drawn from the pool of individuals who participate as proposal readers in the first round.
 The members will be selected by Maine Initiatives staff and Board.
-It is mandatory for Grantmaking Committee members to attend the Grantmaking Retreat October 19-21 at the Schoodic Institute in Winter Harbor.
+It is mandatory for Grantmaking Committee members to attend the Grantmaking Retreat in the fall of 2019 at the Schoodic Institute in Winter Harbor.
 Unfortunately, those with date conflicts will be unable to join the committee.

 - How many people will serve on the committee?
 The committee will comprise between 40-45 individuals, with approximately equal representation from the following groups: past grantees, board members, donors and advisors, and community members.

 - What sort of diversity will the committee reflect?
 We will make every effort to ensure that the committee reflects both the geographic and demographic diversity of the state as well as other forms of diversity, including cross-class and cross-cultural diversity.